Brandfort: Concentration camps

 Conditions in the concentration camps were poor due to overcrowding and inadequate supplies.
 Malnutrition and disease spread rapidly leading to the deaths of many civilians in these camps.

 Segregation persisted during wartime and there was a camp for whites called Dwyersdorp (named after Captain Dwyer who assisted white women and children who had been incarcerated at the camp) and the adjacent one for blacks was called Nooitgedacht.

 The camp cemetery was declared a National Monument in 1985 and currently holds Provincial Heritage Site status.
 It contains the remains of 1263 women and children.
 The cemetery was opened on 22 September 1962 by President Charles Robberts Swart.

 Banishment house of Winnie Mandela

-Winnie Mandela (politician, convicted murderer, liberation struggle stalwart and former wife of the late Nelson Mandela) was banished to Brandfort in May 1977.
+Winnie Mandela (politician, convict liberation struggle stalwart and former wife of the late Nelson Mandela) was banished to Brandfort in May 1977.
 She lived at house number 802 in the black township in Brandfort.
 The area had no running water and electricity and, when she moved to the house, there were no floors and ceilings.

 In the book, Winnie Mandela: A life, she described Brandfort as: